Comprehensive Vaccination schedule for a Disease free Childhood

 Step – 3

-Up until the kid is six months old, exclusively offer breast milk; don’t even give them water.
-Since “clean drinking water is health and water is life,” only provide clean drinking water after six months.
+Up until the kid is six months old, exclusively offer breast milk, don’t even give them water.
+Since clean with safe drinking water is said to be health and water is life,” only provide clean with safe drinking water after six months.

 The following chart can help you become acquainted with: